-Regarding the Bank's community role, supporting charitable programmes aimed at saving the unique biodiversity of Mauritius from extinction has been a major focus in 2019.
-The Bank is deeply involved in environmental sustainability and restoring the country's native ecosystems, partnering with various organisations in that field.
+Regarding the Bank's community role, supporting charitable programmes aimed at saving the unique biodiversity of Mauritius from extinction continued to be a major focus in 2020.
+The Bank also focused on improving the employability, the vulnerable youths who often have failed at school.

-The amount of provision made for Statutory Charitable Giving in line with Income Tax regulations was USD7,820 (2018: USD8,990).
+The amount of provision made for Statutory Charitable Giving in line with Income Tax regulations was USD33,170 (2019: USD7,820).
 This amount was paid in full during the year.